 So much so, that I ran back to using my Wix website for a while because WordPress seemed too hard.

-The time that I wasted on other blog platforms like Wix and Squarespace was time that I should have been learning WordPress – The most powerful blogging platform on the Internet.
+The time that I wasted on other blogging platforms like Wix and Squarespace was time that I should have been learning WordPress.

 There’s a reason 27% of the INTERNET is run on WordPress.